-- Single name concentration risk: This refers to economic borrower groups that are sufficiently relevant in terms of capital consumption to be monitored and managed on an individual basis.
-The most significant consumers of capital are additionally stressed with a higher probability of default in the ICAAP adverse scenario. - Market risk: BAWAG Group has identified interest rate risk in the banking book (materialized as EVE and NII risk) and credit spread risk as the material market risks.
-Equity risk is also considered to be a material risk, even though it is present to a much lesser extent than the previously mentioned risks.
+- ▶ Credit risk: The quantification of credit risk is based on the regulatory approach (Standardized, Advanced and Foundation IRB) and is considered under the capital view (RWA).
+Credit risk losses are also accounted for in the P&L view in the form of expected credit losses. - ▶ Single name concentration risk: This refers to economic borrower groups that are sufficiently relevant in terms of capital consumption to be monitored and managed on an individual basis.
+The most significant consumers of capital are additionally stressed with a higher probability of default in the ICAAP adverse scenario. - ▶ Market risk: BAWAG Group has identified interest rate risk in the banking book (materialized as EVE and NII risk) and credit spread risk as the material market risks.
 Other market risk types include funds risk, equity risk as well as FX risk in the banking book.
 There is no proprietary trading and therefore no trading book.
 If applicable, all mentioned risks are also considered in the P&L, gains and losses and other comprehensive income.
 In addition, market risk also covers ESG risk stemming from market risk. - Operational risk: The quantification of operational risk is based on the regulatory approach (Pillar I view) and is considered under the capital view (RWA).
-Operational risk losses are also accounted for in the P&L view. - FX basis spread risk: FX basis spread risk has been classified as material and is considered in the P&L under gains and losses. - ESG risk: ESG risk is quantified within the main risk categories as credit risk, market risk, liquidity risk and operational risk, as all ESG risks can materialize directly or indirectly through one of the main risk categories.
-Due to diverse factors, the risks vary for different countries and industries.
-However, ESG risks are primarily long-term risks.
-The Group applies an expert model to derive the capital buffer for ESG risk.
+Operational risk losses are also accounted for in the P&L view.